 It is worth noting that the Visuddhimagga follows the early interpretation in the context of dependent origination.

 In the EBTs, there is no dualistic concept of “mind and body”.
+Mind and body are not separate things that have to be combined.
 Rather, mental and physical phenomena are experienced in relation with each other.
 Analysis aims to clarify this relation, but it does not begin by separating mind and body.

 For example, when the aggregates are analyzed, “form” is not separated from the four immaterial aggregates.
 Rather, it is consciousness that is distinguished, and against which all the others stand.

 The Visuddhimagga describes in detail the development of the so-called nimitta in meditation.
 The nimitta is a perception, typically seen as a light, that arises and stabilizes as the meditator becomes free of hindrances.
 This terminology has become entrenched in modern meditation discourse.

 The EBTs, however, never use the word nimitta in this way.
 Nimitta is rather a curious term that straddles the range of a “sign, hint, indication” that something is to come, and the “cause” of that thing.
 The nimitta of the sunrise is the brightening of the night sky, just as the nimitta of the eightfold path is right view.

 In meditation, nimitta refers to a certain quality or aspect of experience which, when attended to, promotes the growth of similar or related qualities.
 Thus paying attention to the “sign of beauty” (subhanimitta) gives rise to lust, while the “basis of samādhi” (samādhinimitta) is the four kinds of mindfulness meditation, i.e. the practices that lead to samādhi.